blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 > Disagreement (actually same as above - but extra point)

 In order to understand any philosophy, you must understand its underlying philosophy deeply.
 Now that's the way most sciences are studied, but not in the case of Abrahamic religions.
 They use anthropic ideologies to make their claims quickly - and only study metaphysics from there through apophatic and cataphatic theology - and that too, only the priests mostly - while the majority are believers - so they don't have to spend time studying metaphysics when the Church does that for you.
 But it's for the same reason that they go about condemning all other religions without studying their underlying principles.

 ---

+Philosophy SE Question (https://philosophy.stackexchange.com/questions/98490/i-have-seven-steps-to-conclude-a-dualist-reality-which-of-these-steps-are-consi/98543#98543) Answer:

+1 is wrong.
+You stated: "This is the only thing we know to exist.
+The existence of other things can only be inferred."
+But the entire principle of Indian religions is to tune your mind so that you can directly realize your objective self.

+2 but through knowledge, we realize that we are only able to distinguish things because of our sense organs and our brains.
+For example, colours do not really exist, only a spectral signature does.
+The three cone cells in our eyes produce a tristimulus based on each of their spectral sensitivities which is interpreted by the brain.
+They are therefore only as real as button press events existing within an app.
+It is the compiled object code that exists, and the app is simply its interpretation by the computer.

+---
 ## About Fighting and Killing